NEON x SEOUL SHOE STREET

 In ”NEON x Seoul Shoe Street” NEON collaborated with 4 local shoemakers from Seoul Shoe Street to develop a collection of 10 bespoke and customized shoes for 10 international design professionals.
 Each pair of shoes was designed in consultation with both the wearer and the maker and reflects their specific tastes, lifestyles and environment.

 The aim of the project is to raise international awareness about the traditional maker area in Seoul and create a buzz around handmade Korean shoes.
-NEON believe that handmade bespoke objects can instill a deeper and more meaningful emotional bond with the user leading to them wanting to keep the object for longer.
-NEON hope the project will prompt the residents of the city to start buying their shoes locally again and commissioning tailor made footwear.
+The project is based on the belief that handmade bespoke objects can instil a deeper and more meaningful emotional bond with the user leading to them wanting to keep the object for longer.